dotnet/orleans/src/Documentation/Grain-Versioning/Grain-versioning.md

 When a call from a versioned grain arrive in a cluster:
 - If no activation exists, a compatible activation will be created
 - If an activation exists:
-  - If the current one is not compatible, it will be deactivated and new compatible will be created
+  - If the current one is not compatible, it will be deactivated and new compatible will be created (see [version selector strategy](Version-selector-strategy.md))
-  - If the current one is compatible, the call will be handled normally
+  - If the current one is compatible, the call will be handled normally (see [compatible grains](Compatible-grains.md))

 By default:
 - All versioned grains are supposed to be backward-compatible only (see [backward compatibility guidelines](Backward-compatibility-guidelines.md)).
 That means that a v1 grain can make calls to a v2 grain, but a v2 grain cannot call a v1.
 This default behavior can be changed with `GlobalConfiguration.DefaultCompatibilityStrategy`